We are one of the oldest language schools in England, we started teaching English to overseas students in 1962

 - What kind of courses do you offer ?

-We offer a very full range of English language courses that include General English, Business English, Academic English, and One-to-One programmes.
-Our courses are available throughout the day and into the evening.
-As language specialists we also offer tuition in all major world languages as well as run English language teacher training courses.
+We offer a very full range of English language courses that include General English, Business English, Academic English, and One-to-One programmes available throughout the day and into the evening.
+We also run a junior summer school in Regent's Park Central London.
+Finally, we also run a range of teacher training courses leading to Trinity College London qualifications, as well as Overseas English teacher refresher courses.

 - Is there an SGI social programme?